Arithmetic D-modules on locally noetherian formal schemes: Formal Geometry

 \begin{cor} If $f:\cX$ is a locally noetherian formal scheme and $Y\subset\cX$ is a closed subscheme, the canonical morphism $i_Y:\hat\cX_Y\to\cX$ is universally noetherian. \end{cor} \begin{demo} The morphism of reduced schemes induced by $i_Y$ is a closed immersion. \end{demo}

-From the corollary and the sorites we conclude that if $\cX\to\cS$ is of finite type and $Y\subset\cX$ is closed, $\hat\cX_Y\to\cS$ is universally noetherian; this will be the main case of interest in section \ref{sec:tubes-and-isocrystals}.
+From the corollary and the sorites we conclude that if $\cX\to\cS$ is of finite type and $Y\subset\cX$ is closed, $\hat\cX_Y\to\cS$ is universally noetherian; this is the main case of interest for the construction of the categories of convergent and overconvergent isocrystals.